cpetz16/qmk_firmware/keyboards/dz60/keymaps/cpetz16/README.md

     - Stablizers: GMK Screw In
     - USB-C

-*All parts with the exception of keycaps can be found on KBDFans website
+*All parts with the exception of keycaps can be found on KBDFans website*

+To build:

+    make dz60:cpetz16

-###Base Layer
+### Base Layer
+---

 Layer 0
-QWERTY layout with arrow keys
+ANSI layout with arrow keys
 TASK is used to open task manager (using LCTL(LALT(KC_DEL)) chained together) 2 Function layers represented by FN1, FN2 (shown below)